kdg391/geoworld/privacy-policy.md

 ## Information we collect

-When you create an account, we collect your username, email, and password.
+When you create an account with an email and password, we collect your username, display name, email, and password.

+When you create an account with Discord, we collect your Discord account email.

 ## How we use your information